mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 trillion cubic kilometers of space, so there is a lot of volume to search.

 **THE DISCOVERY**
 The _Machii_ is in fact in the Grant system.
 It is however, drifting without power in the outer asteroid field.
-Depend- ing on where the _Jeramiah_ starts searching first, it may take days or weeks to find the ship.
+Depend-ing on where the _Jeramiah_ starts searching first, it may take days or weeks to find the ship.
 Each orbit should be searched with 12 formidable rolls (one every 6 hours - 4 per day) against Sensors skills and intelligence and the associated modifiers for the sensor suite the Survey Scout possesses.
 The Oort cloud will take ten times as long ie:
 120 formidable rolls - and they wont find the _Machii_ there anyway.
 The search through each orbit can be widened